vladbxb/prospecting-rblx/README.md

 - Go back to the shore and repeat until the script is stopped (as of writing, either by switching to another window or CTRL+C in the terminal)
 ## The timing seems a bit off.
 It never touches green or empties the pan!
 - Unfortunately, the game has some base cooldowns/time values that we don't know and are also tied to the game's framerate.
 Through guesswork, I kinda found some values that work for calculating these durations based on the stats you have (so that it works with any items that you equip), and the framerate I tested the script with.
-- In this case, try adjusting the constant values located in the prospecting.py file at the top.
+- In this case, try adjusting the constant values located in the `constants.py` file.
 You may find better values than I did, and it's pretty easy to iterate and find the sweet spot (this should take you around 5 minutes)
 ## Will I get banned?
 The author of this script takes no accountability for what happens to the users' accounts after using this script on Roblox Prospecting.
 However, since it's simulating real computer input ~~and given Roblox's moderation~~, the chances of getting banned with this are slim.
 But take this with a grain of salt!